Surgical Case Library

 Rare Syndromes & Systemic

-Rhabdomyolysis occurs following the development of traumatic compartment syndrome and presents with high morbi...
+<p style="text-align: justify;">Rhabdomyolysis occurs following the development of traumatic compartment syndr...

-Osteolytic bone disease constitutes a common finding in multiple myeloma and poses a risk for the development ...
+<p style="text-align: justify;">Osteolytic bone disease constitutes a common finding in multiple myeloma and p...

 Spontaneous sternal fractures in the context of multiple myeloma are uncommon clinical presentations.